angeland001/Vigor/README.md

 * Iterates through the joint Cartesian data to create input sequences (X) and corresponding labels (y) for training.
 * Reshape the data into NumPy arrays.

+***The overall goal of the code is to create, compile, and train a neural network model for predicting joint Cartesian coordinates based on a walking sequence, using a convolutional neural network (CNN) architecture.
+The mean squared error is used as the loss function, and the Adam optimizer is employed for training the model.
+The training data consists of input sequences (X) and corresponding labels (y).***

+## neural_networks/train_wgan.py (Explanation)

+Implements a Wasserstein Generative Adversarial Network (WGAN) for training on a dataset of joint data from motion capture (Mocap using kinect) in the context of generating movement data.

+### Load and Preprocess Data:

+* Use glob to get file paths for all CSV files in the "data" directory.
+* Initialize variables: X_train (initially set to None), scaler (a MinMaxScaler class), joint_scalers (a list to store individual joint scalers), and batch_size.
+* Read the first 500 lines from each CSV file in the "data" directory, concatenate them, and store them in readlines_arr.
+* Process each line in readlines_arr: remove newline characters, split by comma, convert values to float, truncate to 72 values, and append to X_train.

+### Feature Scaling:

+* Reshape X_train to have 72 columns.
+* Transpose the matrix so that it has dimensions (72, number of samples).
+* For each joint, create a MinMaxScaler (this_joint_mms), fit it to the joint data, transform the data, and append the scaled joint data to new_X.
+* Convert new_X to a NumPy array and reshape it to have dimensions (72, number of samples).
+* Transpose the matrix back to the original shape.

+### Data Preparation for WGAN:
+* Reshape X to have dimensions (-1, 100, 24, 3), where 100 is the sequence length, 24 is the number of joints, and 3 is the number of coordinates.
+* After, Train the model.

+***Loads joint data from motion capture, preprocesses it (including feature scaling for each joint), and uses a Wasserstein Generative Adversarial Network (WGAN) to generate synthetic data.
+The WGAN is trained on the preprocessed data for a specified number of epochs, and samples are generated and saved at regular intervals during training.***

+## neural_networks/wgan_choreo_2.py (Explanation)

+The line wgan.train(epochs=10000, batch_size=8, sample_interval=120) is calling the train method of the WGAN class instance (wgan).

+* wgan: An instance of the WGAN class, which is an implementation of a Wasserstein Generative Adversarial Network (WGAN).
+* .train(epochs=10000, batch_size=8, sample_interval=120): Calls the train method of the WGAN instance with the following parameters:
+* epochs=10000: The number of training epochs, specifying how many times the generator and critic models will be updated during training.
+* batch_size=8: The number of samples used in each iteration of training.
+The critic is updated multiple times per generator update (n_critic times).
+* sample_interval=120: Specifies how often (in terms of epochs) to save and generate samples during training.
+In this case, samples will be saved every 120 epochs.

+***The train method is responsible for training the WGAN by iteratively updating the generator and critic models.
+It loads the training data, preprocesses it, and uses the Wasserstein loss for training.
+Additionally, it includes logic to save generated samples at specified intervals.
+The training process involves training the discriminator (critic) multiple times for each generator update, as is typical in Wasserstein GANs.***

+***The line essentially initiates the training process for the WGAN instance, specifying the training configuration such as the number of epochs, batch size, and sample interval.***